flutter/news_toolkit/README.md

 To insert a banner ad on the server, change the behavior of your [custom data source](#implementing-an-api-data-source).
 Methods such as `getFeed()` and `getArticle()` should insert a `BannerAdBlock` into the blocks returned from the server at your desired positions.

-Be sure to update the `totalBlocks` metadata returned by the server to reflect the total number of blocks served to the client so that the client renders all content properly.
+Be sure to update the `totalBlocks` metadata returned by the server to reflect the total number of blocks served to the client.
+This ensures that the client renders all content properly.

 ### Updating Interstitial Ads